 The relief of the tamponade effect following bone removal and hematoma evacuation in patients with severe TBI may facilitate expansion of underlying contusions.
-The same
+The same mechanism can explain the development of contralateral mass lesions such as extradural haematomas.

 Early

 External herniation of the brain is frequent in the first few days following decompression.
 Potential adverse effects of external cerebral herniation include compression of cortical veins within the herniated segment of brain and subsequent venous infarction of the herniated tissue.
 Postoperative epilepsy may occur although the mechanism is not fully understood.